• Skip to primary navigation

 A wooden spoon scooping cheesesteak pasta from a metal pan.

-This cheesesteak pasta skillet meal comes together in a single pan in 30 minutes, making weeknight dinner a breeze.
-Ground beef, pasta, bell peppers, and onions are coated in a creamy sour cream and cheese sauce.
+Cheesesteak pasta comes together in a single pan in 30 minutes, making weeknight dinner a breeze.
+Ground beef, pasta, bell peppers, and onions are coated in a sour cream and cheese sauce.

 Servings: 4 servings